-Colloquia and research seminars are scheduled for most Mondays at noon.
+Colloquia and research seminars are scheduled for most Mondays at noon in ASC 207.
 Job talks and other public events are held at this time and doctoral students will sometimes be asked to present their work.
 Students should plan to attend, consistent with other course and assignment obligations.
-In-person ARS events are held in ASC 207.
-If ARS is held virtually, Zoom links will be emailed.